fanbandan/RobotTrace/data/README.md

+# Data

-This is where we will put images and non scripting resources, with the exception of ply models attached to specfic classes (i.e. the robot)
+This folder contains images and non scripting resources, with the exception of ply models attached to specfic classes (i.e. the robot)